Azure/iot-plugandplay-models/README.md

 ```

 There are samples for .NET and Node in the [Azure/iot-plugandplay-models-tools](https://github.com/Azure/iot-plugandplay-models-tools) GitHub repository with code you can use to acquire models for your custom IoT solution.

-## Contributing

-This project welcomes contributions and suggestions.
-Most contributions require you to agree to a
-Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us
-the rights to use your contribution.
-For details, visit [https://cla.opensource.microsoft.com](https://cla.opensource.microsoft.com)

-When you submit a pull request, a CLA bot will automatically determine whether you need to provide
-a CLA and decorate the PR appropriately (e.g., status check, comment).
-Simply follow the instructions
-provided by the bot.
-You will only need to do this once across all repos using our CLA.

-This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
-For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or
-contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.